philipzabicki/binance-algotrading/README.md

 # binance-algotrading

-Collection of personal tools used for strategies analysis and algorithmic trading on Binance exchange.
+This repository is a collection of personal tools designed for strategy analysis and algorithmic trading on the Binance exchange.

-Main purpose of this repo is downloading historical data from exchanges, using them to create and evaluate trading strategies and finally deplot it on server for live automatic trading on Binance exchange.
+The main objective of this repository is to download historical data from exchange, utilize them for creating and evaluating trading strategies, and ultimately deploy them on a server for live automatic trading on the Binance exchange.
+I employ two approaches to develop trading strategies.

+1. **Genetic Algorithm Approach:**
-I use 2 approaches to develop trading strategies.
-First one is using genetic algorithm for optimizing common technical analysis indcators and other trading variables (stop_loss etc.).
+   Utilizes a genetic algorithm to optimize common technical analysis indicators and other trading variables (e.g., stop_loss).
+This approach aims to enhance the performance of trading strategies through evolutionary optimization.

-The second one is to use reinforcement learning and create profitable trading agent.
+2. **Reinforcement Learning Approach:**
+   Applies reinforcement learning to create a profitable trading agent.
+This approach focuses on developing an intelligent agent that learns and adapts its trading strategies based on feedback from the market.

 ## Requirements
 ### Pre-requirements